f0rkr/Cub3D/README.md

 Enjoy it 🎴

 # Usage

 ``make``
-``./cub3D map.cub``</br>
+``./cub3D map.cub``

-You can edit map.cub to change textures and player position, plus sprites.</br>
+You can edit map.cub to change textures and player position, plus sprites.

 <img src="map.png" alt="Screenshot of the map config file" />

-It also has the feature to screenshot the game and save in a bmp format simply by adding --save to your command.</br>
+It also has the feature to screenshot the game and save in a bmp format simply by adding --save to your command.

 use: ``./cub3D map.cub --save``

 # Resources I used: